Packed with funtastic play facilities, wet play and gorgeous scenery, put this recently opened park to the top of your must-visit list!

 What’s it all about?

 Spanning a whopping 90 hectares, Jurong Lake Gardens is Singapore’s new national gardens in the heartlands.
-We checked out Lakeside Garden (formerly Jurong Lake Gardens West), which opened earlier this year and stretches down the west chunk of the expanse.
+We checked out Lakeside Garden (formerly Jurong Lake Gardens West), which opened in 2019 and stretches down the west chunk of the expanse.
 The Chinese and Japanese Gardens (formerly Jurong Lake Gardens Central) and Garden Promenade (formerly Jurong Lake Gardens East) are slated for completion from 2021, so you’ll have to be a bit more patient until the complete package is ready.

 This is one beautiful park – making it a great spot for a picnic or alfresco catch-up with friends.
 And we’re calling it: it’s one of the best playgrounds for kids, as the facilities are amazing.
 For those living out west, we’re pretty sure this place is on your radar already, but for non-neighbours, it’s definitely worth taking the trek to take a peek.
-We even spotted some cool community artwork when we were there, which we were seriously crushing on!
 Here’s what we think about the facilities when visiting Jurong Lakeside Garden with kids…

 What kid doesn’t love free water play?
 None we know!
 Make Clusia Cove your aqua tot’s first port of call and get ready for some splash action.
 You’re gonna need it out in this heat!
 While this area is without all the bells and whistles of bigger water playgrounds, the play pools are awesome in their own way.
 We love that they mimic tidal patterns and there’s sand underfoot for a beachy vibe.
 Closed Mondays, open 8am until 7pm.